 - After engines: Run the text indexing and workflow engines.

 - After business rules: Any scripts that have an order of 1,000 or above should be configured to execute after the database operation.

-Another is to always opt for small, modular components and creating reusable functions for similar processes.
+Another coding best practice is to always opt for small, modular components and creating reusable functions for similar processes.
 The latter not only boosts development speed but also prevents common mistakes.